agathoklisx/libved/README.md

  *   functionality an expensive wcwidth() should be included and algorithms should
  *   adjust.

- * - the code is young and is tested (and develops) based on the usage and the
+ * - the code is young and fragile in places.
+It develops based on the itself
- *   needs, so time is needed for stabilization, and some crude algorithms that
+ *   development, by usage and needs, and those crude algorithms that had been used
- *   had been used during this bootstapped period, need a revision as the code
+ *   during this initiation, need revision.
- *   learns by itself.

  * It is published mainly for recording reasons and a personal one.
  * The original purpose was to record the development process so it could be